jdhawks2132/Pick_Your_Poison/README.md

 - [Rodrigo Alba](http://www.linkedin.com/in/rodrigoqalba)
 - Harris Kim

-## Purpose

-Aside from learning more in Ruby, Sinatra, and React, a goal was to create a useful application for other students currently enrolled in the Flatiron School.
-Many students frequent Flatiron slack channels requesting assistance for various lab assignments they are stuck on.
-A greater need for a more organized method of requesting assistance seemed to be present and we decided to address the issue together.

 ## Project Planning

 - Frontend : As far as the frontend development goes, we had several goals in mind: